microsoft/api-guidelines/azure/Guidelines.md

 #### Changing the API without changing the version

-Because the API version represents a contract that a developer can rely on when generating SDKs to communicate with the service, there are a limited set of situations where changing the API is permissable without a version bump.
+Because the API version represents a contract that a developer can rely on when generating SDKs to communicate with the service, there are a limited set of situations where changing the API is permissible without a version bump.
 The only changes universally allowed:

 1. Adding a new (optional) value to an extensible enum.